isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/review-topics.md

+---
+title: Review topics
+description: Learn how to Review topics
+---

 # Review topics {#id2056B0W0FBI}

 If you are a reviewer, then you receive a review request email with the link to the review topics.
 Clicking on the link takes you to the review page wherein you can add your feedback on the shared topics.